Makktu/StarDrifter-2025/README.md

 ### Fri 7 Feb 2025
 Fog is broken right now - trying to implement dynamic fade in and out, not working.
+Got the distribution and movement of fog working right.
+While increasing player speed to test, gameplay feels more satisfying.
+Speed pickups need to be more plentiful and longer-lasting than currently.

+### Sat 8 Feb 2025
+Need to start adding energy barriers between sections of the map.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++